Publications and Works in Progress

 Ongoing Cole, Haile.
 Belly: Topographies of Black Reproduction.
 (Book project in progress)

-2021 Cole, Haile, Shana Calixte, Luciane Rocha, (eds).
+Ongoing Cole, Haile, Shana Calixte, Luciane Rocha, (eds).
 Mothering and Motherwork in the Times of Black Lives Matter.
-Demeter Press. (under contract)
+Demeter Press.
+(Under contract)

-2020 Cole, Haile.
+2022 Cole, Haile.
 “Blood and Water: Black Motherhood, Friendship, Love, Survival, and the Meaning of Showing-Up” in Black Sisterhoods: Black Womyn’s Representations of Sisterhood across the Diaspora.
 Ed.
 Dannielle Joy Davis, Denise Davis-Maye, Tamara Bertrand Jones, and Jill Andrew, MA.
-Demeter Press (Accepted)
+Demeter Press (Forthcoming)

 2019 Cole, Haile Eshe.
 “The Repast: Self and Collective Love in the Face of Black Death.”
 Women, Gender, and Families of Color 7, no. 2 (2019): 202-223.

 2018 Cole, Haile.
 “Reproduction on Display.
 Black Maternal Mortality and the Newest Case for National Action.”
 Journal of the Motherhood Initiative for Research & Community Involvement 9, no. 2 (2018).

 2015 Cole, Haile.
 “A Love Letter for my Daughter: Love as a Political Act.” in Birthing Justice: Black Women, Pregnancy and Childbirth an Anthology.
 Ed.
 Julia C. Oparah, and Alicia D. Bonaparte.
 Routledge.
 2016.

 2018 Cole, Haile.
 “The National Perinatal Taskforce.
 Building a Movement.”
 Report written for the National Perinatal Taskforce.
 March 2018.